 Conclusion

 The increasing availability of information due to ICT advancements seems to hold promise for advancing advances in essential decision-making by increasing model precision and generalization capacity.
 It is also expected that learning from the vast amount of data produced by precision agriculture techniques would lead to significant opportunities and revolutionary viewpoints for precision farming.
 Due to the development of big data, conventional learning techniques are neither inherently effective nor scalable enough to handle vast amounts of multi-dimensional, spatiotemporal, and heterogeneous data.
-Cutting-edge machine learning techniques like CNN and big data analysis approaches offer improved performance, vigor, adaptability, and precision.
+Cutting-edge machine learning techniques like CNN and big data analysis approaches offer improved performance, vigour, adaptability, and precision.
 Beyond precision farming, automation and the use of AI, drones, IoT, robotics, and big data are expected to play a major role in a number of agricultural domains.
 The use of high-performance data-driven scalable learning techniques can convert traditional farm management into artificial intelligence systems by improving real-time decision-making capabilities and automating numerous agricultural activities.
 New fields of advanced machine learning and data mining, along with easily accessible datasets and strategy frameworks, are needed to play a key role in tackling the sustainability, efficiency, climate change, and food security issues facing agrarian production.

 Blockchain technology was first created as the technology underlying cryptocurrencies and internet-native money.
 It now has a wide range of uses, including providing digital infrastructure for the next generation of global supply chains and agricultural trade.
 Blockchain technology has an impact on any business that uses digital data, and the agricultural industry is no different.
 By integrating blockchain technology, the agricultural industry would benefit from the digitization of trading and operational aspects, which could subsequently be transferred to blockchain technology as digital infrastructure.
 Additionally, this benefit is realized across the value chain, and the financial viability of individual farms will depend on the sector's coordination of the adoption of new technology.
 Some significant problems encountered in early-stage technology development include the relative lack of knowledge with the technology among parties and the need to coordinate adoptions.
 The new technology could be difficult, complex, and disruptive.
 If it is explained, it might have a significant positive impact on agricultural farmers by raising the price margin.
 The potential issues it resolves are enormous.
 It might be compelling evidence to recommend blockchain technology investment in the agriculture industry.